WiC64-Team/wic64-library/README.md

 ***

 #### `wic64_execute`

+`+wic64_execute <request>`

 `+wic64_execute <request>, <response>`

 `+wic64_execute <request>, <response>, <timeout>`

 Executes the request at the address specified by `<request>` and receives the response payload to the memory address specified by `<response>`.

+If no `<response>` address is specified, the response payload will still be received, but the data will be discarded.
+This is useful for commands that don't send a response payload, or to avoid having to reserve memory for a response that will not be used in any way.

 The optional `<timeout>` argument specifies the client side [timeout](#wic64_timeout) to use while executing this request.
 If no timeout argument is specified, the value of `wic64_timeout` is used by default.

 > [!NOTE]
 > The response will simply be received to the area starting at `<response>` in